The company’s goal is to have the real-time analytics platform be instrumental in reducing trading losses in fixed income, FX, and commodities.

 London-based fintech firm Mosaic Data announced plans to launch a real-time analytics platform for the interest rate swap market.
 The company says the platform could help reduce trading losses and boost revenues for the market’s fixed income, foreign exchange, and commodities businesses.

-Mosaic says over 20 banks and asset managers have already expressed interest in the platform, and that one had already signed up.
-The company expects nearly a dozen more to sign in the near future.
+Currently, over 20 banks and asset managers have expressed interest in the platform, and the company expects nearly a dozen more to sign in the near future.

 “MSX Swaps can also identify and flag up particularly unusual trades and alert the bank in real time.
-That means the bank can instantly spot ‘fat finger’ trades and other kinds of human error which could be exceptionally costly,” added Hodgson.
+That means the bank can instantly spot ‘fat finger’ trades and other kinds of human error which could be exceptionally costly,” says Hodgson.